-We, the undersigned being the Directors of MauBank Ltd, confirm to the best of our knowledge that the Bank has complied with all of its obligations and requirements under the Code of Corporate Governance, except for sections disclosed on Appendix I to this statement on page on page 28.
+We, the undersigned being the Directors of MauBank Ltd, confirm to the best of our knowledge that the Bank has complied with all of its obligations and requirements under the Code of Corporate Governance, except for sections disclosed on Appendix I to this statement on page 26.

-Mr.S.
-Lalloo

-Chairman - Independent Director On behalf of Board of Directors
+Mr S. Lalloo Chairman - Independent Director On behalf of Board of Directors

-Dr D. Paligadu

-Non Executive Director On behalf of Board of Directors Mr S. Nagarajan
+Dr D. Paligadu Non-Executive Director On behalf of Board of Directors